Chethandc2014/IndianRailwaysApp-with-SpringBoot/README.md

   </dependencies>
 </project>

-##step3:Exclude JUL to SLF4J Bridge
+Step3 :Exclude JUL to SLF4J Bridge
 Spring Boot also includes a JUL to SLF4J bridge that interferes with App Engine's log handler that's provided through Jetty server.
 To get proper log entries, you must exclude the jul-to-slf4j artifact by marking it as provided.

 pom.xml